 The science supporting positive psychology has sparked a huge increase in degree programs.

-It makes sense: when we understand the “why” of positive human functioning, we can unlock whatever beliefs block us from our greater potential.
+It makes sense: When we understand the “why” of positive human functioning, we can apply that knowledge to our own lives and unlock our true potential.

-The University of Pennsylvania offered the first Masters in Applied Positive Psychology (MAPP).
-It was the first institution to offer a masters degree, and it is still a renowned place for positive psychology training.
+The University of Pennsylvania offered the first Master of Applied Positive Psychology.
+As the first institution to offer a master’s degree in the field, it is known as one of the birthplaces of positive psychology.

-In this degree program, there are 10 required on-site visits to the university.
-The rest of the program does not require being on campus.
+This program is a good option for those who are not in the UPenn neighborhood and are not able to relocate; there are 10 required on-site visits to the university, but the rest of the program does not require being on campus.
 During the on-site visits, students and faculty meet for intensive weekends of learning and networking.

 Who can apply?